 How well does the Timbren SES work?
 How well does it eliminate rear sag and sway?
 Exceptionally well.
 In order to put the Timbrens through an effective test, we removed the rear sway bar and we have to say that the Timbrens perform just as well if not better in eliminating sway than a sway bar.
 The big negative with a rear sway bar is that one end has to be disconnected to allow the rear axle to freely articulate when driving off-road.
 No such adjustments are necessary with the Timbren SES.
 Just install it and forget about it.
 What about rear sag?
 Honestly, we didn’t have much to begin with, but what little we had before is all but gone now.
 One of the biggest benefits that we’ve been able to derive from the Timbren SES is a smoother, better ride off-road.
 We no longer bottom out when hitting surprise bumps and holes and that alone is worth the investment in that it protects my rig from damaging shocks and vibrations.

 Is the Timbren SES better than the traditional air bag system in addressing rear sag and sway?
 We wouldn’t say that one works better than the other.
 However, we will say this.
 Having owned both, we prefer the simplicity and durability of the Timbren SES.
 Sure, air bags are adjustable, but they’re also more complex, prone to leaking, and aren’t particularly suitable for extreme off-roading.
 The Timbren SES, on the other hand, excels on all types of road surfaces and doesn’t require any maintenance, adjustments, or pressure checks.
 Are there any negatives associated with the Timbren SES?
 Just a couple.
-Bumps and imperfections in the road are felt a bit more when the springs are engaged and the truck bounces more when bumps are encountered, but that’s the price you pay for resolving handling issues that put your rig at risk.
-To us, it’s a fair trade off.
-So that concludes our Review of the Timbren Suspension Enhancement System.
-What would we rate it?
+Bumps and imperfections in the road are felt a bit more when the springs are engaged, but that’s the price you pay for resolving handling issues that put your rig at risk.
+To us, it’s a very fair trade off.
+What would we rate the Timbren SES?
 On a scale of 1 to 5, we enthusiastically give the Timbren SES a rating of 5 stars.
 It’s a winner!